 - Check you meet our eligibility criteria

-- Contact the most appropriate prospective supervisor(s) to discuss your proposed research
+- Contact the most appropriate prospective supervisor(s) to discuss your draft proposal

 - Submit your application online, mentioning your proposed supervisor, and uploading your research proposal.
 To apply for PhD Finance and Econometrics please choose P-N3P3 Finance and Econometrics.
 To apply for the Business and Management programme please choose P-N1PJ WBS Doctoral Programme.
 To apply for the Business and Management part-time varient please choose P-N3P1 Finance

 - Upload your supporting documentation with your application (see below for required documentation).